microsoft/moaw/workshops/serverless-overview/workshop.md

 >
 > - The `Linux` Operating System
 > - A plan type set to `Consumption (Serverless)`
-> - The language you are most comfortable with (Python in our example)
+> - The language you are most comfortable with (Python or .NET 7 in our example)

 </div>